 It’s always a good idea in Life to keep an open mind and be aware that your Plan A may need a Plan B and possibly a C and D sooner than you think.
 Finding the best place to retire is no different than any project in life.
 We all do our research and we forge ahead only to find out that we need to switch tracks.
-Job change, divorce, bad neighbors or a major mechanical issue with a new car all force us to re-evaluate our choices.
+Job change, divorce, bad neighbours or a major mechanical issue with a new car all force us to re-evaluate our choices.

 This article is about going with my intuition and accepting a huge change.